Criminal Justice Reform in the States: Spotlight on Legislatures

 Local jails will now need to provide free menstrual hygiene products to people in custody.
 A new law, sponsored by lawmakers Leslie Herod and Faith Winter, extends a mandate that already existed in state prisons.
 According to 9News, the catalyst for this reform was Elisabeth Epps, an activist with the Denver Justice Project, who has talked about the difficulties she had experienced getting such products while she was detained in jail for interfering with police.

-Epps also plays a central role in state organizing against cash bail—and the state just moved on this issue too: A new lawwill prohibit the use of money bail in petty offense cases and most traffic offense cases.
-That is a modest reform compared to changes adopted elsewhere, though the legislature also passed a separate bill (the governor has yet to sign it) that requires bond hearings within 48 hours of arrest.
+Epps also plays a central role in state organizing against cash bail—and the state just moved on this issue too: A new law will prohibit the use of money bail in petty offense cases and most traffic offense cases.
+That is a modest reform compared to changes adopted elsewhere.
+The state also adopted a separate bill that requires bond hearings within 48 hours of arrest.

 Innocence and exoneration